 Christmas for us is a blend of French and American traditions, and while we do try to visit the USA around the holiday season (usually Thanksgiving), Christmas and New Year’s are usually spent in France with Tom’s family.
 We all celebrated several years ago in Brittany though when my parents came and that was really nice.

-OK, here are 7 Christmas in France vs America differences that you might not know about:
+OK, here are 7 fun facts about Christmas in France vs America that you might not know about:

 1. Santa Claus is called le Père Noël.
 Yup, he’s literally called Father Christmas in French and not any variation of the word Santa.
 But he is the same jolly bearded guy we know and love — just goes by a different name in France.
 FYI, the word for Christmas in France is Noël.